A client guide to part 36 - offers to settle

 Part 36 is a provision in the Civil Procedure Rules (“CPR”) designed to encourage parties to settle disputes without going to trial.

 Under Part 36, both claimants and defendants can inform the other side what they will accept or offer to resolve a dispute.
-If a party does not accept an offer made under Part 36 (a “Part 36 offer”), it risks being made liable to pay more in interest and/or costs on a judgement than if no offer had been made.
+If a party does not accept an offer made under Part 36 (a “Part 36 offer”), it risks being made liable to pay more in interest and/or costs on a judgment than if no offer had been made.
 These costs consequences and the circumstances in which they will apply are set out in more detail below.
 This financial risk encourages parties to make Part 36 offers and to seriously consider Part 36 offers made to them.

 Part 36 offers are made without prejudice

-As Part 36 offers are made on a ‘without prejudice save as to costs’ basis, the court is not made aware of a Part 36 offer until after it has reached judgement, but before it has made an order in relation to the costs of the proceedings.
+As Part 36 offers are made on a ‘without prejudice save as to costs’ basis, the court is not made aware of a Part 36 offer until after it has reached judgment, but before it has made an order in relation to the costs of the proceedings.

 Timing of Part 36 offers

-Part 36 offers can be made at any time up to the time of judgement, and even before court proceedings are issued.
+Part 36 offers can be made at any time up to the time of judgment, and even before court proceedings are issued.
 However Part 36 does not apply to claims which have been allocated to the small claims track (the usual track for claims for less than £10,000).

 Part 36 offer requirements